 I am working on a longitudinal study following 30 Hmong college students where I have presented my research at national and international conferences.
-Additionally, I am also a research assistant on the Wabash National Study.
 My research objectives include the disaggregation of data with Asian American students.
 My goal is a tenure track faculty position at a Research One institution where I will strive to make a difference for those who experience educational marginalization, whose cultural assets are often devalued, and for whom access to higher education seems impossible.

 As the first in my family to go to college from an underserved population, I found I had to create my own guide in my pursuit of higher education.
 This blog is a collection of threads that make up that guide.
 Please join me as I continue onward in my doctoral program.